bhauman/moriscore/README.md

 that exports the persistent data structures from ClojureScript to the host Javascript environment.

-As much as I love it I find that if I need to use it a lot in javascript my JavaScript code becomes pretty hard to read.
+As much as I love it, I find that if I use it a lot, my JavaScript code becomes pretty hard to read.

 Nested calls start to look horrendous.